hyperturtle/Stache/README.md

     pip install stache

+Optionally install Nose for running nosetests, there is a regular unittest that does not require nose).

+    pip install nose

 # Test

+Pure python tests can be ran with:

+    python testsuite.py

-You can run `python test.py` or if you have nosetests:
+The Python and javascript tests can be ran with `python test.py` or if you have nosetests:

     cd stache
     nosetests